 Riverton is a working farm and home to one of the top thoroughbred horse breeding studs in South Africa.
-An authentic farm stay can be experienced in the charming original manor house on the estate which can accommodate a large family or friends group.
+An authentic farm stay can be experienced in the charming original manor house on the estate which can accommodate a large family, friends or birding group.
 A contemporary renovation of a cow barn overlooking the Riverton dam is the ideal country escape for a couple.
-The estate borders the Breede River and guests are welcome to walk down to the river for a swim or fish on a catch and release basis.
+Teaming with birds, the estate borders the Breede River and guests are welcome to walk down to the river for a swim or fish on a catch and release basis.

 Kindly note that Riverton Stud visits are only available by prior appointment.